vadimtsushko/objectory/doc/quick_tour.md

 ##### Plain list and maps

-You can use simpe list and maps as attributes of persistent objects.
+You can use simple list and maps as attributes of persistent objects.
-For example, given model
+For example, given model:

 ``` dart
 class UserModel extends PersistentObject {